theurbancoder/react-native-use-share/README.md

-# react-native-use-share
+# React native - Use share

-React native javascript share sheet
+React Native - Use Share is a JavaScript implementation of a share sheet.

 ## Installation